OpenReel raises $19M to simplify remote video production – TechCrunch

 CEO Lee Firestone told me that he and CTO Joe Mathew first started a video agency together, but when they were given “a pretty significant project” that involved remote production, they weren’t satisfied with any of the existing solutions and ended up “spending over a year to build this technology.”

 Of course, there are plenty of teams that have figured out their own approach to remote video production, particularly in the past year.
-(Here at TechCrunch, it’s mostly involved shipping cameras and lights to writers, followed by lots of tech troubleshooting conversations.)
+(Here at TechCrunch, it has mostly involved shipping cameras and lights to writers, followed by lots of tech troubleshooting conversations.)

 But OpenReel’s “remote camera” technology is supposed to make the process much simpler, while also giving production members more control.
 The software allows a remote director to control a webcam or mobile device, along with up to four people recording and four people viewing the shoot in real time.
 The footage (which can be 4K quality) is stored locally, then automatically uploaded after the shoot.
 And it supports additional features like a teleprompter.